 Allowing a cryptocurrency to expand is not difficult.
 Who receives the new currency is a design decision with options including: (1) existing holders of the currency in proportion to their holdings; (2) existing holders through a random lottery; (3) miners; or (4) a specific entity such as a central bank.
 Determining who loses when the currency contracts is the primary challenge.

-Say Alice forks bitcoin to create a new altcoin called AliceCoin.
-She tweaks the schedule for releasing new AliceCoins (called the coinbase amount in bitcoin) according to the rules outlined here.
+Working Example: Alice forks Bitcoin to create a new altcoin called AliceCoin.
+She tweaks the schedule for releasing new AliceCoins (called the coinbase amount) according to the rules outlined here.
 She sets up a trusted oracle for the latest exchange rate of AliceCoins to U.S. dollars.
 AliceCoin is programmed to apply an intervention when the price of an AliceCoin exceeds $1.02 USD or dips below $0.98 USD.
 If the price exceeds $1.02 USD, the miner is allowed to increase the coinbase amount (determined by some mathematical relationship with how much the price exceeds $1.02 USD).
 If the price dips under $0.98 USD, the miner must decrease the coinbase amount based on the same relationship.
-The correctness of the claimed coinbase is verified by other miners in deciding to accept or reject a mined block, as per all other checked conditions in bitcoin.
+The correctness of the claimed coinbase is verified by other miners in deciding to accept or reject a mined block, as per all other checked conditions in Bitcoin.

 If many bids for AliceCoin exceed $1.02 USD, some of the newly injected currency could be spent on obtaining U.S. dollars until all buyers willing to pay more than $1.02 USD have purchased AliceCoins.
 This is merely a heuristical argument because there is no guarantee the recipients will spend the new currency on U.S. dollars, especially if demand for the dollar is falling.
 The justification for offers below $0.98 is symmetric: The currency contractions could make holders less willing to spend it on U.S. dollars.
 If the price drop is caused by a lack of demand for AliceCoins rather than an oversupply, however, then removing supply will only thin out the market but not actually give traders incentive to trade and correct the undervaluation.

 When the coinbase is increased or decreased dynamically (this is called an elastic coinbase), increases can be by any amount, but decreases cannot appear to go past zero.
 When the coinbase is exactly zero, miners still have incentive to mine because of the fees provided in the transactions.
-In fact, this is how bitcoin will eventually (projected to happen in 2140) function once all BTC is created (how well it will work is debatable1).
+In fact, this is how Bitcoin will eventually (projected to happen in 2140) function once all BTC is created (how well it will work is debatable1).

 Could the coinbase go negative?
 Since miners are rewarded the sum of the coinbase and the transaction fees, a coinbase can indeed be moderately negative if the transaction fees are greater than the negative coinbase.
 Under this deployment, users are effectively burning their transaction fees to contract the money supply.